shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_1/hub/SQL_Import.md

 **Challenge:** Couldn't find Import Wizard option.
 **Solution:** Had to right-click on the database (not server) to access Tasks → Import Data.

+### Key Learnings
+- SQL Server Express is free and suitable for development
+- Import Wizard provides easy GUI-based data import
+- Always verify row counts and data integrity after import
+- Primary keys and indexes improve query performance
+- DECIMAL type should be used for financial data (not FLOAT)